Dinosaurs Rediscovered: The Scientific Revolution in Paleontology, Michael J. Benton, c. 2019.

 Other Links

-: link here.
+Role of oxygen: link here.
 15% and 21%.
 Also, here.
 Note the reference to "fetal" hemoglobin in birds.
 And, again, here.

 Roger Smith, Karoo, Permian extinction: link here.

 The Karoo Supergroup is a 12 km thick succession of sedimentary rocks that accumulated in a large intracratonic retroarc foreland basin in southwestern Gondwana.
 The strata record 100 million years of almost continuous sediment accumulation from the Permo-Carboniferous (300 Ma) through to the Early Jurassic (190 Ma) under a range of climatic regimes and within several tectonically controlled sub-basins.
 Alluvial sediments dominate the succession from the Late Permian onwards.
 Fossils of synapsid reptiles and early dinosaurs are sufficiently common to be used in a ten-fold biostratigraphic subdivision of these strata.
 The Permian/Triassic boundary in the Karoo succession is marked by a major extinction of the herbivorous dicynodonts which co-incides with a rapid change in fluvial facies.
-This study uses field observations of the sedimentary facies, palaeosols and in situ fossils of well exposed PTr …
+This study uses field observations of the sedimentary facies, palaeosols and in situ fossils of well exposed PTr …

 Theropods, wiki: